START YOUR FREE CONSULTATION: CALL OR TEXT NOW (844) 629-3476

 Some CRPS sufferers have experienced relief from their symptoms through the use of alternative therapies such as acupuncture and chiropractic treatment.
 These methods are far less invasive than other methods and typically pose fewer health risks.
 Their effectiveness may vary from patient to patient.

 There is no single medication developed specifically to treat CRPS.
-However, physicians and pain management specialists may recommend one or more medications to treat various symptoms of CRPS to make them more manageable.
+However, physicians and pain management specialists may recommend one or more drugs to make various CRPS symptoms more manageable.
 Some of these medications include, but are not limited to, the following:

-In many cases, antidepressants and other related medications may be prescribed by a physician to treat the neurological effects of dealing with chronic pain.
+Additionally, antidepressants and other psychiatric medications may be prescribed to treat the psychological effects of dealing with chronic pain.

-One of the most common methods of treating CRPS is with a sympathetic nerve block.
 This method involves injecting an anesthetic next to the spine to block pain signals and improve blood flow.
-While patients may experience short-term relief from chronic pain, this relief typically doesn’t last longer than three to six months at a time.
-Therefore, patients that choose to go this route have to return to their pain management specialist to receive treatment several times each year.
+While patients may experience short-term chronic pain relief from a sympathetic nerve block, it typically doesn’t last longer than three to six months at a time.
+Therefore, patients that choose this route must return to their pain management specialist to receive treatment several times each year.

-This procedure is costly due to its need to be repeated every few months, but it has been found to be one of the more effective ways of easing a patient’s CRPS pain, at least for a short while.
+The sympathetic nerve block procedure is costly because it must be repeated every few months.
+With that said, it appears to be one of the more effective ways of temporarily easing a patient’s CRPS pain.

 As with other pain relief methods, ketamine treatments are only effective temporarily and must be repeated periodically.

-Receiving an official diagnosis of CRPS will not put an end to the avalanche of medical debt.
-CRPS is a life-long ailment, there is no cure.
-Therefore, once diagnosed, you will spend the rest of your life treating the symptoms.
-This will lead to ongoing medical bills.
+Receiving an official diagnosis will not end your avalanche of medical debt.
+CRPS is a lifelong ailment for which there is no cure thus far.
+Once diagnosed, you’ll spend the rest of your life treating the symptoms, leading to ongoing medical bills.

-That’s why it’s so important to reach out to a personal injury attorney with expertise in handling CRPS cases if you were hurt by someone else and that injury resulted in the development of CRPS.
+Because of the inevitable costs associated with CRPS, it’s so important to reach out to a personal injury attorney with expertise in handling CRPS cases if the injury that resulted in your development of this syndrome stemmed from another person’s negligence or recklessness.

 The symptoms of CRPS can be consistent with a number of other conditions and diseases.
 Therefore, it is easy for a physician without expertise in CRPS to misdiagnose a patient and provide treatments that don’t work for months or even years before the correct diagnosis is made.
 The elusiveness of CRPS means a lot of unnecessary extra pain for sufferers.